yuehcode/project-3-group-3/README.md

 # Repository Contents

-This repository contains all of the code and documents for Project 3 in BF528 for Group 3.
+This repository contains all of the code and documents that were created by the contributors in Group 3 for BF528 Project 3.